-Point of Care Risk Assessment
+Point of Care Assessment

-Patients who have failed the EVD Screening Tool for Paramedic Services conducted by the ambulance communication centre shall be screened again by the paramedic upon arrival.
+Patients who have failed the EVD Screening Tool for Paramedic Services conducted by the ambulance communication centre will be screened by again by the paramedic upon arrival.
 The assessment should be conducted by one paramedic, appropriately protected as described in the Directive and in this training bulletin, immediately upon arrival and prior to a second paramedic entering the scene.